Conjugated Linoleic Acid (CLA)

 Why do people take CLA?

 Studies show that CLA supplements may help people who are obese.
 But it's complicated.
-CLA may decrease the amount of body fat.
+CLA may decrease body fat.
 It may help people feel fuller after eating.
 However, it doesn't seem to lower a person's weight or BMI.
 For now, if you're looking to lose weight, there's not enough evidence to show that taking CLA will help.

 As an antioxidant, CLA may have cancer-fighting properties.
 Studies have shown that women who get a lot of CLA from their diets have a lower risk of colorectal cancer; they may also have a lower risk of breast cancer.
 However, we don't know if taking CLA supplements would have these benefits, too.
+More research is needed.

-People take CLA supplements for other reasons ranging from dry skin to multiple sclerosis (MS).
+People take CLA supplements for other reasons, ranging from dry skin to multiple sclerosis (MS).
 We don't know if CLA will help with these conditions.

 There's no standard dose for CLA.
 For obesity, dosages may range from 1 gram to 3.4 grams daily, much higher than the amount of CLA in a typical diet.
 Ask your doctor for advice.